We seek faculty and staff to serve as Directors and lead the next phase of Differences Matter.

 Through the Differences Matter initiative, the School of Medicine will transform existing structures to sustain the successes of the Differences Matter 2020 initiative and will implement new areas of focus designed to target high impact areas that have the potential to accelerate the achievement of equity and inclusion across the medical profession.
 This work specifically focuses on achieving a sustainable culture of opportunity and anti-oppression for all people from groups that have been historically excluded, exploited, or marginalized in medicine and science (members of HEG).

-Faculty and staff must commit to the time and effort required to complete the work which includes:
+Staff must commit to the time and effort required to complete the work which includes, but is not limited to:

 • Recruiting, assembling and mentoring stakeholder input groups to engage the UCSF community